lefkelisgreg/chief_assistant/readme.md

 5. **`ShoppingListGenerator.java`**:

     - Consolidates ingredients from multiple recipes into a single shopping list.

 License Information
 -------------------

-The software developed under the auspices of the Department of Informatics and Telecommunications (DIT) at the University of Athens (HUA).
+The software developed under the auspices of the Department of Informatics and Telematics (DIT) at the Harokopeio University of Athens (HUA).

 ### HUA Developers
 ```